dfinity/motoko/design/IDL.md

 ## Type Structure

 The purpose of an IDL is defining the signature, and thereby the *type* of an actor (service), that is, the set of messages and their parameter and result types.
-To that end, the grammar for the IDL consists mostly of a type grammar.
+To that end, the grammar for Candid consists mostly of a type grammar.

 #### Core Grammar

 This is a summary of the grammar proposed: